Training to teach physics

 A career as a physics teacher is hugely fulfilling.
 By sharing your knowledge and enthusiasm for the subject, you’ll show young people how physics is central to everyday life and needn’t be hard to learn.

-Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £22,244, or £27,819 in inner London.
-With lots of opportunities for rapid career progression and pay increases.
+Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £22,467, or £28,098 in inner London.
+You'll also have lots of opportunities for rapid career progression and pay increases.

 Last year nearly 40% of trainees in eligible subjects completed additional subject training to enable them to start teacher training.
 If you don’t have a physics degree, or need to refresh your knowledge, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training.
 During the course, you could get a SKE bursary of up to £2,400 for a shorter course of 8-12 weeks and up to £5,600 for a 28-week course – find out more.

 as a trainee physics teacher in 2017/18